Li Jiheng

 Li Jiheng (李纪恒; born January 1957) is a Chinese politician, who former served as Minister of Civil Affairs.
-He also is the former Communist Party Secretary of Inner Mongolia, the former Communist Party Chief and Governor of Yunnan province and a former Deputy Party Chief of Guangxi Zhuang Autonomous Region.
+He also is the former Party Secretary of Inner Mongolia, the former Party Secretary and Governor of Yunnan province and a former Deputy Party Chief of Guangxi Zhuang Autonomous Region.

 Career

 Guangxi

 Li Jiheng is a native of Guigang, Guangxi Zhuang Autonomous Region.
 He joined the Chinese Communist Party in October 1976, at the age of 19.
 From November 1976 to August 1979 Li studied at the Department of Chinese of Guangxi University.

 From 1985 to 1991 Li Jiheng served as Deputy Communist Party Chief of Gui County (now Guigang City), and Party Chief of Pingnan County and Guiping County, all in Guangxi.
 He was promoted to Deputy Party Chief of Hechi prefecture in 1991, and Party Chief in 1995.
 In 1996 he was transferred to nearby Yulin prefecture to become its Communist Party Chief.

 From 1999 to 2003 Li was a part-time student at the Graduate School of the Chinese Academy of Social Sciences, where he studied Administration of Agricultural Economy and obtained a doctoral degree.

 In 2001 Li Jiheng became the Party Chief of Nanning, the capital of Guangxi, and in March 2005 he was promoted to Deputy Party Chief of Guangxi Zhuang Autonomous Region.